Bromine: Properties

 Bromine is the third halogen, being a nonmetal in group 17 of the periodic table.
-Its properties are thus similar to those of fluorine, chlorine, and iodine, and tend to be intermediate between those of the two neighbouring halogens, chlorine, and iodine.
+Its properties are thus similar to those of fluorine, chlorine, and iodine, and tend to be intermediate between those of chlorine and iodine, the two neighbouring halogens.
 Bromine has the electron configuration [Ar]4s^{2}3d^{10}4p^{5}, with the seven electrons in the fourth and outermost shell acting as its valence electrons.
 Like all halogens, it is thus one electron short of a full octet, and is hence a strong oxidising agent, reacting with many elements in order to complete its outer shell.
 Corresponding to periodic trends, it is intermediate in electronegativity between chlorine and iodine (F: 3.98, Cl: 3.16, Br: 2.96, I: 2.66), and is less reactive than chlorine and more reactive than iodine.
 It is also a weaker oxidising agent than chlorine, but a stronger one than iodine.
 Conversely, the bromide ion is a weaker reducing agent than iodide, but a stronger one than chloride.
 These similarities led to chlorine, bromine, and iodine together being classified as one of the original triads of Johann Wolfgang Döbereiner, whose work foreshadowed the periodic law for chemical elements.
 It is intermediate in atomic radius between chlorine and iodine, and this leads to many of its atomic properties being similarly intermediate in value between chlorine and iodine, such as first ionisation energy, electron affinity, enthalpy of dissociation of the X_{2} molecule (X = Cl, Br, I), ionic radius, and X–X bond length.
 The volatility of bromine accentuates its very penetrating, choking, and unpleasant odour.

 All four stable halogens experience intermolecular van der Waals forces of attraction, and their strength increases together with the number of electrons among all homonuclear diatomic halogen molecules.
 Thus, the melting and boiling points of bromine are intermediate between those of chlorine and iodine.
 As a result of the increasing molecular weight of the halogens down the group, the density and heats of fusion and vaporisation of bromine are again intermediate between those of chlorine and iodine, although all their heats of vaporisation are fairly low (leading to high volatility) thanks to their diatomic molecular structure.
-The halogens darken in colour as the group is descended: fluorine is a very pale yellow gas, chlorine is greenish-yellow, and bromine is a reddish-brown volatile liquid that melts at −7.2 °C and boils at 58.8 °C. (Iodine is a shiny black solid.)
+The halogens darken in colour as the group is descended: fluorine is a very pale yellow gas, chlorine is greenish-yellow, and bromine is a reddish-brown volatile liquid that freezes at −7.2 °C and boils at 58.8 °C. (Iodine is a shiny black solid.)
 This trend occurs because the wavelengths of visible light absorbed by the halogens increase down the group.
 Specifically, the colour of a halogen, such as bromine, results from the electron transition between the highest occupied antibonding π_{g} molecular orbital and the lowest vacant antibonding σ_{u} molecular orbital.
 The colour fades at low temperatures so that solid bromine at −195 °C is pale yellow.